 What is VCMI?

-VCMI is an international initiative that drives net-zero-aligned participation in the voluntary carbon market.
-The organization aims to build trust and confidence in how companies engage with the voluntary carbon markets, demonstrating their climate leadership.
+VCMI is an international initiative that drives net-zero-aligned participation in the voluntary carbon market (VCM).
+The organization aims to build trust and confidence in how companies engage with the VCM, demonstrating their climate leadership.
 VCMI is also part of a collaboration launched during COP28, along with the Greenhouse Gas Protocol, CDP, Science Based Targets Initiative (SBTi), We Mean Business Coalition, and The Integrity Council for the Voluntary Carbon Market (ICVCM).
-This coalition aims to guide corporate climate actions, as they decarbonize internal operations and supply chains, and address remaining emissions with high-integrity carbon credits.
+This coalition aims to guide corporate climate actions, as they decarbonize internal operations and supply chains, and address remaining emissions with high-quality carbon credits.

 Understanding the VCMI Claims Code of Practice

 The VCMI Claims Code of Practice provides guidance to companies on the credible use of carbon credits and how to communicate their use as part of science-aligned net-zero decarbonization pathways.
-It is intended to infuse integrity and transparency into voluntary carbon markets.
+It is intended to infuse integrity and transparency into the VCM.

 There are three levels of claims based on the percentage of a company's remaining emissions after they have made progress toward their near-term targets.
 Companies can demonstrate actions above and beyond their internal decarbonization efforts by purchasing and retiring high-quality carbon credits.
 These are: